“When it’s your time to go, you won’t wish you’d spent more time grieving. You’ll wish you’d spent more time living.” — Christina Rasmussen

 We have all experienced loss in one way or another in our lives.
 Like change, it is an inevitable fact of being human.
 Whether it’s a job, a loved one, a relationship, a dream or anything else — loss can be devastating.

-Suffering a significant loss of a loved one can leave you feeling empty.
+Suffering a significant loss can leave you feeling empty.
 From that place of emptiness it’s easy to spiral downward into feelings of unshakable sadness and hopelessness.
 Loss isn’t something you can prepare for because the actual experience is almost always more difficult and heartbreaking than one could ever imagine.
 Unprocessed loss can take you hostage.

 This topic of spousal loss is close to my heart because I married a widower eighteen years ago.
 My husband, Vic, lost his young wife Donna due to cancer when she was just twenty nine.
 They had three young sons ages five, three and nine months old.
 When Vic and I fell in love, twelve years later, I was acutely sensitive to the fact that my joy (finding my family and the love of my life) was made possible because of unspeakable pain and loss.
 Vic describes years of feeling overwhelmed and at times hopeless.